Anthony F. DePalma: Early life and career

 DePalma came out of retirement ten years later, taking the Florida state medical exam and opening a solo orthopedic practice in Fort Lauderdale in 1977, which he ran until 1983.
 The next year, he was rehired by Jefferson to teach orthopedic-radiological sessions for radiology residents, commuting to Philadelphia twice a month and teaching for eight day courses.
 He retired for the second and final time in January 1989.

 Personal life and death

 DePalma was married twice.
 His first wife, Vivienne Muti, to whom he was married for 36 years, died in 1997.
 He was married to his second wife, Gertrude "Trudy" McGowan DePalma, for 34 years, having met her as an operating room nurse in 1953.
 She survived him along with his two sons, Barton and the filmmaker Brian De Palma, and four grandchildren.
+According to Brian, he had a strained relationship with his father which included secretly recording the elder DePalma's adultery.
+Brian also said that this inspired the teenage amateur sleuth character played by Keith Gordon in his 1980 film Dressed to Kill.

 He spent his retirement writing several novels, including some medical mysteries, which went unpublished at the time of his death.
 He did not show his novels to Brian, saying he would "steal my ideas and make them into movies."

 DePalma died April 6, 2005, of congestive heart failure at North Broward Hospital near his home in Pompano Beach.
 He was 100 years old.
 His funeral was held April 9 at Assumption Catholic Church in Lauderdale-by-the-Sea, Florida.